Nuclear Medicine Technologist

 Loma Linda University – School of Allied Health Professions

-During this program, students will receive more than 1,500 hours of nuclear medicine and more than 250 hours of CT clinical experience.
+During this program, students will receive over 1,500 hours of nuclear medicine and more than 250 hours of CT clinical experience.
 Graduates of this program are eligible for national certification and licensure by the state of California.
 Required courses in this program include ethics, imaging modalities, moral leadership, instrumentation, and radiopharmacy.

 • Location: Loma Linda, CA